-This year has been a long one and it’s tempting to let down your guard after months and months of pandemic prevention.
+This pandemic has been a long one and it’s tempting to let down your guard after months and months of pandemic prevention.
 Despite COVID fatigue, the reality is that numbers are spiking again and the potential for relief is still uncertain.
-With the holidays coming up, it is important to stay vigilant about protecting yourself from the virus.
+It is important to stay vigilant about protecting yourself from the virus.

 Here are 5 tips to remember in the coming months.

 1. Always wear your mask

 Mask mandates vary from location to location so it may seem like a good idea to forgo them when they aren’t required.
 However, masks have been shown to reduce the spread of COVID-19 by up to 70%.
 This is especially important in places where a distance of 6 can be difficult to maintain such as truck stops or client sites.
 Wearing a mask in all public spaces can help reduce the chances of getting sick and is an important part of any trucker’s daily protocols.

 Employers should ensure all drivers are wearing masks and following the rules of any local or state mandates.
 You should also have the proper PPE on hand for all your drivers and employees to encourage use.

 Being prepared can help reduce the stress and headache of operating in a pandemic.
 Know who to call if you start exhibiting COVID-19 symptoms (cough, shortness of breath, fever, chills, muscle pain, sore throat, or new loss of taste or smell.)
 Or who to call if a family member or someone you’ve come into contact with tests positive and what the protocols are with your employer.